minhquanvus1/Yes-Company-Fullstack-App/Project_README.md

 * For more details about the Frontend, please refer to the [Frontend_README.md](frontend/YES-Company-Frontend/Frontend_README.md) file.
 * For more details about the Backend, please refer to the [Backend_README.md](backend/Backend_README.md) file.

+Since the app requires Authentication, these are the accounts (username, password) for logging in, as for different Role:

+**Customer (this is already a Customer, with some Orders already made):**

+- username: tohixew898@nimadir.com
+- password: Guitarbadon1

+**Customer (this is for new Customer that does not exist in Backend database, so you can register as a new Customer):**

+- username: lomav42443@ikumaru.com
+- password: Guitarbadon1

+**Manager:**

+- username: wobigeg207@glaslack.com
+- password: Guitarbadon1